CDMcGwire/othnell/src/pages/core/index.md

 do not have to reveal more than what was asked).
 The DM will not reveal their card.

+> Probability at: +0 ≈ 31%, +1 ≈ 53%, +2 ≈ 69%, +3 ≈ 79%

-At negative values of Memory, the player must draw additional cards equal to the number of negative points, but EVERY card must match suit or rank.
+At negative values of Memory, the player must draw additional cards equal to the number of negative points, but EVERY card must match suit or rank with the DM's card.

 ## Cognitive Load

 A resource each player has representing their capacity for strenuous mental activity.
 A character's maximum pool size is 4 by default and doubled once for each point of Wit.
-A negative Wit subtracts from the pool size by double the number of negative Wit points (negative pool sizes are valid).
+A negative Wit halves the pool size once for each negative Wit point (negative pool sizes are valid).

 The Cognitive Load Resource (name pending) can be used like a currency to "buy secrets" from the DM.
 That is, reveal information that would otherwise be hidden